End of Life for Web Editor

 Once you have created a RoomSketcher account, you are ready to draw your first floor plan.
 It's fun and easy.
-This article describes the steps to start a floor plan using the web version.
-If you are using the app, go to Draw Your First Floor Plan (App).
+This article describes the steps using Web Editor.
+If you are using the RoomSketcher App, see Draw Your First Floor Plan (App).

 This article covers the following topics:

 - Add Windows, Doors and Stairs

 - Add Materials - Flooring and Wall Coverings

 - Save Your Project

 - Go to www.roomsketcher.com and Sign In to your RoomSketcher account.
 Your Web Account opens.

 - On the right, click New Project > Draw It Yourself.
 The New Project Wizard opens.